 There is not much mystery to this whiskey and cola marinade: a can of Coke and a cup of whiskey mixed with common kitchen ingredients.
 It is the whiskey that you choose that will define, more than anything else, the final flavor.

 The recipe recommends "American whiskey" and that is a very broad category.
 It could include bourbon, a myriad of blended whiskies, Tennessee whiskey, or any other style of whiskey that is produced in the United States.
 Using that recommendation, the flavor profile is all over the map.

-The more specific recommendation of Jack Daniel's is an excellent one because this is a full-flavored whiskey that already has some of that charcoal flavor that you are going to get out of a charcoal grill.
+You could also try a full-flavored whiskey that already has some of that charcoal flavor that you are going to get out of a charcoal grill.

 It has also been proven many times over as a perfect whiskey for grilling.
 Think of all the barbecue sauces (including ones produced by the brand) and marinades that already use it and you will quickly realize that it is a logical choice.

 Otherwise, a great bourbon would be a nice choice.
 We want something with a bold flavor that will break through the Coke so try a strong whiskey.
 More mellow whiskey flavors are also very viable for food and have been known to create some amazing marinades.